COVID fund application

 COVID-19 Fund Application for Habitat-country Field Workers and Field Sites

-The Conservation Committee of the American Society of Primatologists is eager to provide resources to habitat-country personnel in their efforts to prevent the spread of COVID-19 to project personnel, wild animals (particularly primates), and people in nearby communities.
+The Conservation Committee of the American Society of Primatologists eagerly provided resources to habitat-country personnel in their efforts to prevent the spread of COVID-19 to project personnel, wild animals (particularly primates), and people in nearby communities.
 We recognize that personal protective equipment and sanitizing agents are basic to maintaining the health of humans and nonhuman primates, but we also understand that maintaining critical personnel at field sites can protect the primates and their habitat.
-Thus, we envision these funds should be used for the following:
+Thus, we envisioned these funds should be used for the following:

 AWARD RECIPIENTS